Baylor vs. Miami (FL) Women's Basketball Predictions & Picks - December 16

 Miami (FL) Schedule Analysis

-- The Hurricanes captured their signature win of the season on November 29 by registering a 74-68 victory over the Mississippi State Bulldogs, a top 50 team in our computer rankings.
+- On November 29, the Hurricanes registered their best win of the season, a 74-68 victory over the Mississippi State Bulldogs, who are a top 50 team (No. 36), according to our computer rankings.

-- The Hurricanes have one win against Quadrant 1 opponents, tied for the 18th-most in the country.
+- The Hurricanes have one win against Quadrant 1 opponents, tied for the 18th-most in the nation.

 Miami (FL) 2023-24 Best Wins